zhimin-z/zhimin-z.github.io/_posts/2025-11-11-the-end-provider-or-the-great-escape.md

 That statement should terrify not only the analyst—but also the partner.
 If AI replaces the entry-level rung, **how does anyone climb the ladder?**
-And if the ladder itself disappears, who becomes tomorrow’s partner?
+And if the ladder itself disappears, who becomes tomorrow's partner?

 ---

 ## 1. The Collapse of the Corporate Ladder

-The threat isn’t confined to entry-level work—it’s coming for the entire hierarchy.
+The threat isn't confined to entry-level work—it's coming for the entire hierarchy.
-To understand why, let’s revisit *The Mythical Man-Month* (1975), a cornerstone of software management theory.
+To understand why, let's revisit *The Mythical Man-Month* (1975), a cornerstone of software management theory.

 Its key axiom: **three people working one month accomplish less than one person working three months.**
 The culprit? **Alignment overhead**—the cost of meetings, emails, and coordination.